 A rivet is a type of mechanical fastener.
 Like other fasteners, rivets are used to hold two different objects together.
-However, rivets are very different from fasteners like screws or bolts.
+However, rivets are very different from other fasteners, like screws or bolts.
 When compared with these other fasteners, rivets are a much more permanent fastening solution.

-A common rivet consists of a cylindrical shaft with a head on one end.
+Rivets can be made from several kinds of materials to better meet the specifications of particular tasks.
+Aluminum, steel, nickel, and titanium are all common rivet materials.
+In regards to the design of a rivet, a common rivet consists of a cylindrical shaft with a head on one end.
 The rivet is placed into a drilled hole, and the end of the shaft is deformed in such a way to make it expand to about 1.5 times its original width.
 This can be accomplished manually, deforming the shaft by pounding it with a hammer, or tools like pneumatic hammers and riveting machines can be used to deform the shaft.
-Once the shaft is deformed it essentially has two heads and cannot pass back through the hole, keeping the fastener in place.
+Once the shaft is deformed, it essentially has two heads and cannot pass back through the hole, keeping the fastener in place.
 Rivets, then, are capable of supporting loads along the axis of the shaft but are more beneficial for supporting loads perpendicular to the axis of the shaft.